Dry-Ice Blasting for Mold Remediation

 Pellet Kinetic Energy

-The dry-ice blasting process incorporates high velocity
+dry-ice blasting process incorporates high velocity

 (supersonic) nozzles for surface preparation and coating